Compatibility WordPress 4.2.2 Multisite 4.2.2 BuddyPress 2.3.2

 For help and information on installing plugins you can view our Installing WordPress Plugins Manual.

 Before you can use the Ultimate Facebook Plugin on any site you will need to create a Facebook Application and use the API and Secret Key from that Application to activate the plugin.
-If you are not familiar with the process see How to Make a Facebook App for Your Site.
+If you are not familiar with the process see this fabulous guide by one of our members.

 Check out our introductory video to help get you started with Ultimate Facebook.